 Investments in subsidiaries are recognised at cost in accordance with AASB 127 Separate Financial Statements, and tested for impairment when there is any indication that an impairment exists in accordance with AASB 136 Impairment of Assets, by comparing its recoverable amount of each investment (higher of value in use and fair value less costs of disposal) with its carrying amount.
-If the recoverable amount of an investment in subsidiary is estimated to be less than its carrying amount, the investment is impaired and an impairment loss is recognised immediately in profit or loss.
+If the recoverable amount of an investment in subsidiary is estimated to be less than its carrying amount, the investment is impaired and the carrying amount of the investment is reduced to its recoverable amount with an offsetting impairment loss recognised immediately in profit or loss.
 When an impairment loss subsequently reverses, the carrying amount of the investment is increased to the revised estimate of its recoverable amount, but only to the extent that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss been recognised for the investment in prior periods.
 Any reversal of that impairment loss is recognised immediately in profit or loss.